thetredev/udm/README.md

 // Default Value: 1
-// Refill the killer's clip if they killed a player with a headshot. udm_refill_clip_on_headshot 1
+// Refill the killer's clip if they killed an enemy with a headshot. udm_refill_clip_on_headshot 1

+// Default Value: 1
+// Restore the killer's health to 100HP if they killed an enemy with the knife. udm_restore_health_on_knife_kill 1

 // Default Value: 150